5 Steps to More Profitable Projects

 01

-Have a clearly defined statement of work (SOW) created before any tasks begin, which will help set client expectations.
+Communicate and set expectations up frontHave a clearly defined statement of work (SOW) created before any tasks begin, which will help set client expectations.
 The SOW should have an agreed-upon plan of action that includes timelines, deliverables, responsibilities and milestones.

 02

-Projects and related tasks should have well-documented timelines, assigned resources, budgets and deliverables.
+Maintain requirements and status reportsProjects and related tasks should have well-documented timelines, assigned resources, budgets and deliverables.
 A project requirements document should also include a section where your team reviews task statuses and compares them against the SOW.

 03

-Your business should have a process for change management in place and stick to it on each project.
+Create a change management processYour business should have a process for change management in place and stick to it on each project.
 When a client requests additional tasks and deliverables be added to an ongoing project, the established change management process can begin.

 04

-Excessive revisions can eat away at margins due to the unexpected amount of time and resources required to meet shifting client expectations.
+Set parameters for revisionsExcessive revisions can eat away at margins due to the unexpected amount of time and resources required to meet shifting client expectations.
 Prevent these cascading costs by setting parameters and a cap for the number of revisions upfront.
 These should be defined in the contract.

 The Estimation Process Review

-2. Match the Right Skills for the Right Task
+Match the Right Skills for the Right Task

 Services can be a feast-or-famine business, but with the right method, companies don’t have to be caught off guard when either time comes.
 According to our research, 65% of executives stated that they had to turn down work in the past 12 months, with the most common reason being that their firms did not have enough resources.
 Capacity planning will help you be prepared and react quickly when an influx of new projects arrives, as well as when the amount of new work shrinks.
 Being able to effectively react to both means higher margins and more projects.
-It all starts with being able to match the right skills for their respective tasks.
+It all starts with being able to match the right skills with their respective tasks.

 Can you confidently say that you have the optimal capacity of resources to meet your current project demand?
 How about the right capacity to meet project demand in the next three, six, or nine months?
 Understanding your workforce’s skill sets at a detailed level and being able to accurately match them to upcoming projects is vital for effectively running a services business.